Skip to content

 2. Use Policy Lookup (GUI): Enter the traffic parameters.
 Does it match the policy you expect it to?
 Does it match a different policy unexpectedly?

-4. Review Policy Order: Policies are evaluated top-down.
-The first matching policy is applied.
-Is a broader policy placed above your specific policy catching the traffic first?
+4. Review Policy Order: Policies are evaluated top-down and the first matching policy is applied.
+Is a broader policy placed above your specific policy, catching the traffic first?
 Re-order policies carefully.

 5. Check Policy Details: Scrutinize the matching (or intended) policy: